-- (2) In determining which debts shall be given priority under subsection (1), a procuring entity shall have regard to the dates upon which payment fell due and shall pay debts in chronological order. - 6.
+- (2) In determining which debts shall be given priority under subsection (1), a procuring entity shall have regard to the dates upon which payment fell due and shall pay debts on the basis of first-in, first-out. - 6.
 (1) A procuring entity who disputes an invoice may, within fourteen days of receipt of the invoice -